semgrep/semgrep-docs/docs/kb/semgrep-code/scan-engine-kill.md

 ---
 append_help_link: true
-title: Troubleshoot monorepository scan failures
+title: Troubleshoot monorepo scan failures
 hide_title: true
-description: Troubleshoot scan failures on monorepositories by studying logs, compartmentalizing scans, increasing RAM, and running jobs in parallel.
+description: Troubleshoot scan failures on monorepos by studying logs, compartmentalizing scans, increasing RAM, and running jobs in parallel.
 tags:
   - Semgrep Code
 ---

-# Troubleshooting "You are seeing this because the engine was killed" on monorepositories
+# Troubleshooting "You are seeing this because the engine was killed" on monorepos

-Scans can fail to complete on large monorepositories.
+Scans can fail to complete on large monorepos.
 This article describes possible solutions, such as:

-- Scanning the components of the monorepository separately.
+- Scanning the components of the monorepos separately.
 - Serializing the type of scan performed.
 - Increasing the RAM of the job runner for CI jobs